LIT-Protocol/open-friend/README.md

 ### Creating a Friend Request

 To create a friend request, use the `getUserKeyAndContentKey` function in open-friend-sdk.js to obtain your content key and signing key.
 Then use the `createFriendRequest` function to create the friend request.
 You should then encrypt the friend request to the receiving user's ETH wallet address using the Lit Protocol.
 An example of this complete process can be found in src/App.js in the `handleSendFriendRequest` function.

+## Sending a friend request to a group

+Groups like DAOs are already represented on chain, so what if you wanted to send a friend request to a group?
+When creating a friend request, instead of specifying a wallet address of the user who will receive the request (and therefore be able to decrypt your posts), you specify the Lit Access Control Conditions under which the group is able to decrypt your posts.
+For example, if the access control condition is that the user must be a member of the FWB DAO, then any member of the FWB DAO can decrypt your posts.